 Arthritis literally means “inflamed joint.”
 Normally a joint consists of two smooth, cartilage-covered bone surfaces that fit together and move smoothly against one another.
 Arthritis results when these smooth surfaces become irregular and don’t fit well together anymore–they wear out.
-Often, arthritis symptoms are gradual.
-For questions about arthritis in hands treatment in Eau Claire, contact Dr. Berschback today.
+Often, arthritis in hands symptoms is gradual.
+For questions about arthritis in hands treatment in Eau Claire, Altoona, and Chippewa Falls contact Dr. Berschback today.

 - Joint pain in fingers, thumb or wrist

 - Loss of motion in hand joints or muscles